 Since you did step one of making a prioritized list, this will actually be really simple to put together.
 A budget is pretty much the same thing, just written differently.
 Instead of figuring out where your money I going like you did in step 1, you are now TELLING it where to go in this step.

 Step 3 is writing down all of your debts.

 Make 2 columns on a sheet of paper.
-In one column, write your debts out smallest total owed, to largest.
-In the other column, write them from smallest monthly payment to largest monthly payment.
-Ignore the interest rates, just focus on payment totals like you see on your monthly statements.
+In one column, write your debts out the smallest total owed, to largest.
+In the other column, write them from the smallest monthly payment to the largest monthly payment.
+Ignore the interest rates, just focus on payment totals as you see on your monthly statements.

 Looking at this information, is there any debts smaller enough that you could quickly knock them out if you moved them to priority after your bare necessities?
 In order– home, utilities, food, pay off this small debt to make it gone forever, then anything else minimum payment.